Go to Page Section:

 Qualifications

-In addition, an individual must be a citizen and resident of the United States of America, already be fluent in Spanish or able to learn Spanish, have a state driver’s license that is valid, and pass a thorough medical examination, background investigation, drug test, and fitness test.
+In addition, an individual must be a citizen and resident of the United States of America, already be fluent in Spanish or able to learn Spanish, have a valid state driver’s license, and pass a thorough medical examination, background investigation, drug test, and fitness test.

-There are certain individuals who may be found to be unsuitable for a position with the Border Patrol.
+Certain individuals may be found to be unsuitable for a position with the Border Patrol.

 If a person has been arrested, convicted on any charge, dismissed from past jobs, has financial issues, abuses alcohol, or uses any type of illegal drug.